angular/angular/aio/content/guide/http.md

 File uploads are a typical example.
 You can give the users a better experience by providing feedback on the progress of such transfers.

-To make a request with progress events enabled, you can create an instance of `HttpRequest` with the `reportProgress` option set true to enable tracking of progress events.
+To make a request with progress events enabled, create an instance of `HttpRequest` with the `reportProgress` option set true to enable tracking of progress events.

 <code-example